epimodels/netzwerk/README.md

 ### Why pybind11?

 Wrapping modern C++ code in Python provides high-level high-performance code, a sort of [have-your-cake-and-eat-it](https://en.wikipedia.org/wiki/You_can%27t_have_your_cake_and_eat_it) for programmers concerned with performance.
+Languages such as Julia and Numba pursue a similar strategy using the LLVM compiler infrastructure.

 ### At what cost?
 Added complexity and code duplication, which pybind11 minimizes compared to other approaches.
 While CMake is also complex, it greatly simplifies cross-platform support.